Nicea

 The Fall of the Church

 The fall of the church—which I like to call The Great Judo Throw—was a great fall.
-On the front page of this site I tell a story from the era directly after Nicaea.
-In Constantinople "Christians," still arguing over Arianism even after the Council of Nicaea, beat each other to death until the well overflowed with blood and ran into the streets.
+At one point,"Christians" in Constantinople, still arguing over Arianism even after the Council of Nicaea, beat each other to death until the well overflowed with blood and ran into the streets.

 Hear about the people and events leading up to Nicea, what happened at the council, and what it means for us today.